Puppy Behavior and Training: Handling Exercises

 When should I start puppy handling exercises?

-As soon as your puppy has become comfortable in your home, you can introduce handling exercises.
-In fact, without your even trying, you will probably begin teaching your puppy that some handling is safe and yields rewards.
+You can introduce handling exercises as soon as your puppy is comfortable in your home.
+In fact, you will probably begin teaching your puppy that some handling is safe and yields rewards even without trying.
 You probably already taught your puppy that standing still to have a leash or harness applied will bring an opportunity to get outside to play.

 Choose a time when your puppy is interested but calm.
 After a meal or after a nap may be a good time to work with your puppy.
 Avoid practicing handling exercises when your puppy is feeling super active or wants a big game of vigorous play.
 Trying to do calm handling exercises with a highly excited puppy will frustrate everyone involved.